-Thereafter, we will settle the exchange offer by issuing new notes in exchange for accepted old notes on the third business day following the date on which the expiration time occurs (or as soon thereafter as practicable).
+Thereafter, we will settle the exchange offer by issuing new notes in exchange for accepted old notes (and paying net accrued interest) on the third business day following the date on which the expiration time occurs (or as soon thereafter as practicable).
 We will return old notes that are not accepted for exchange promptly after the expiration time.